sonniebailey/sonniebailey.github.io/about-content.md

 ## Thanks for reading!

-If you have more questions, or want to go ahead, call or email!
-Contact details are at the bottom of the page.
+If you have more questions, or want to go ahead, call me on 021 0269 2213 or email me at sonnie@fairhavenwealth.co.nz!